Phuong-Le/SangerSomaticMutation/README.md

 ## Introduction

-**nf-core/sangersomatic** is a bioinformatics pipeline that calls somatic mutations from BAM files, using CaVEMan to call SNVs and Pindel to call Indels
+**sangersomatic** is a bioinformatics pipeline that calls somatic mutations from BAM files, using CaVEMan to call SNVs and Pindel to call Indels

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the